 Dr. Stuart McGill’s evidence-based approach represents a fundamental shift from symptom management to root cause resolution.
 His 30 years of spine research have produced a systematic method that addresses the individual nature of back pain while providing practical tools for lasting recovery.

-The Dr Stuart McGill back pain method succeeds because it respects both the complexity of spine biomechanics and the reality of daily life demands.
+The Dr Stuart McGill back pain method works because it respects both the complexity of spine biomechanics and the reality of daily life demands.
 Rather than promising quick fixes, it provides sustainable strategies that build genuine resilience against future episodes.

 For desk workers struggling with chronic pain, McGill’s approach offers hope grounded in science.
 The combination of self-assessment, targeted exercises, movement hygiene, and progressive recovery provides a clear pathway from pain to function.